lambdaclass/concrete/ROADMAP.md

     backend/linker errors, exhausted recursion, or consumed excessive compile memory/time before reporting a diagnostic.
 Any remaining `panic!` must be documented as unreachable after a named prior phase contract.

+### Observability, Replay, And Scaling

+These items make the pipeline inspectable under large workloads and ensure the gates themselves are load-bearing.

 25. Add pass timing, memory, and IR-size telemetry.
     This is not a public performance claim.
 Record per-pass timing, peak memory